 How did the filled wafer sheets get to Germany?

 With the end of the Second World War, the history of this specialty changed rapidly.
 Between 1945 and 1946 the Sudeten Germans were expelled from Czechoslovakia.
-The Beneš decree 108 of October 25, 1945 led to the confiscation and nationalization of the entire property of the Czech residents of German descent.
-Pastry shops, many of which were owned by Sudeten Germans, were given up.
-Their owners often fled across the border into Germany in night and fog.
-Some brought nothing but their knowledge.
+The Beneš Decree 108 of October 25, 1945 led to the confiscation and nationalization of all the properties of the Czech Republic's ethnic German residents.
+Patisserie shops, many of which were owned by Sudeten Germans, were abandoned.
+Their owners often fled across the border into Germany in night-and-dagger operations.
+Some brought nothing with them other than their knowledge.
 Others managed to smuggle small possessions out of the country.
-From then on, factories in Czechoslovakia took over the production of wafers.
+From then on, factories in Czechoslovakia took over wafer production.

 The Karlovy Vary wafers from Wetzel